-I work in history and philosophy of the biological and biomedical sciences.
-A particular interest has been the integration of history and philosophy of science.
+I am a researcher in the history and philosophy of the biological and biomedical sciences at the Department of Philosophy of the University of Geneva.
+My primary interests are scientific epistemology and the methodology of integrated history and philosophy of science.

-You can contact me at raphael.scholl-at-gmail.com, or on twitter.
+You can contact me at raphael.scholl-at-gmail.com, on Twitter, or on Mastodon.